Rufus100Procent/simple-test-lib/README.md

 </dependency>
 ```

-## Endpoints
+## REST Endpoints

 Once the dependency is added and your app is running,
 the following endpoints are available with no additional configuration:

 ```